 More information and sample problems can be found by visiting the Math Masters website at mathmastersmn.org.

-OLG Chess Club is an after school program open to all students kindergarten through 8th grade.
-Chess Club is a part of South West Chess, a non-profit organization dedicated to the instruction and appreciation of the game of chess.
+OLG Chess Club is an after school program run by South West Chess, a non-profit organization dedicated to the instruction and appreciation of the game of chess.
 Chess Club is a fun and challenging time for both new and experienced students.

 Students learn strategies for openings, mid-games, and end games from experienced chess instructors.
-Competitions occur within the OLG Chess Club and tournaments, with other community chess clubs, are offered.
+The students in the OLG Chess Club have their own competitions, and also have the opportunity to join tournaments with other community chess clubs.
+If you have any questions, please feel free to contact Veronica at 612-203-0118 or Jeff at 952-583-1104.

 Snowbusters (Grades 3-8)

-Snowbusters is a fun and memorable after school skiing and snowboarding opportunity available to OLG students in grades 3-8.
+Snowbusters is an after-school skiing and snowboarding opportunity available to OLG students in grades 3-8.
 Through Hyland Hills Ski Area, our students have the option to rent equipment and take lessons or to just go out to the hill and ski or snowboard with their friends.